 It only took one slip up on my part for me to develop the habit of carrying my class roster whenever I left my room.
 After my attendance book was stolen one year, that came with me too.
 About the fifth time I lost my digital grades to a virus or corrupted file, I went back to keeping a hard copy handy.
 Eventually, I just put everything in one three-ring binder and grabbed it when we had any drill or assembly.

 My binder now includes my roster, my attendance records, a hard copy of my grades, my textbook and novel list, a parent contact log, lesson plans, learning style inventories, work style inventories, student information forms, sub plans, meeting notes, curriculum documents, data analysis from formative assessments, emergency procedures, and a bunch of other stuff that I don’t want stolen.
 I make it pretty and keep it tucked under my arm when I leave the room.
-Take a look at all the different versions I’ve developed over the years.
+Take a look at all the different versions of English teacher binders I’ve developed over the years.

 Hack #3: Don’t Get Worked Up Over Your Classroom Library